Invest in the Winchester district

 The Winchester District offers 49 state funded and six independent schools.
 Many of which are top ranked schools.
 Twenty of these are rated ‘outstanding’ by Ofsted.

 Winchester College has been in the district since 1382.
 They have 700 pupils that gain a private education through either boarding or day boarding.
-The college has welcomed girls as day pupils from September 2022 and will admit girls as boarders from September 2026.
+The college welcomed girls as day pupils from September 2022 and will admit girls as boarders from September 2026.

 In 2025, 53 students at Peters Symonds College were offered places at Oxford and Cambridge (Oxbridge) universities.
 The College, which is home to 4,400 students, regularly features as one of the country’s top five feeder institutes to Oxbridge.
 They have over 60 courses that cater from fine art and economics and music, through to BTEC in digital media, health & social care and acting.